800-450-6118

 If your carpal tunnel symptoms are more severe, simple night splinting will not be enough.
 You must combine it with

-specific carpal tunnel stretching exercises and myofascial release massage in order to see symptoms dissolve.
+specific carpal tunnel stretching exercises and myofascial release massage in order to see symptoms resolve.

 Share by: